astropy/astropy-APEs/APE0.rst

 Term and Active/Emeritus Status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Voting Members have no term or term limits.
+Voting Members have no term limits.
 Voting Members who have stopped contributing are encouraged to declare themselves as *emeritus*.
 Those who have not made any significant contribution for two years may be asked to move themselves to the *emeritus* category by the Coordination Committee.
 If no